GhtGhoster/mq-wbg-template/README.md

 and adds `wasm32-unknown-unknown` to possible compilation targets.
 Note that this version of `wasm-bindgen-cli` is required for the pipeline defined in this repository.

+On linux, this script also installs `libssl-dev` and `libasound2-dev`, which are required for `basic-http-server` and `macroquad` to run respectively.

 (This is only necessary to run once on a single computer as the effects of this script are global.)